 the variable “n” represents the number of excess demand periods in respect of the distribution exit point which commence during the month.

 [Regulation 26 amended in Gazette 28 Dec 2001 p.
 6716; 22 Jun 2004 p.
-2164.]
+2164; 25 Aug 2006 p.
+3501.]

 27. Other consequences of being out of balance

-(1aa) This regulation does not apply to a user’s distribution access agreement for transporting electricity using any part of the South West interconnected system during a period for which the user is a market member.
+[(1aa) repealed]

 (1) For the purposes of this regulation, a user is materially out of balance in respect of a distribution access agreement for a half hour if the difference between —

 (a) the energy entry amount for the group of connections in respect of that distribution access agreement for the half hour; and